510(k)

 In the Special Controls document, there are several risks and recommended mitigation measures identified:

 The risks of adverse tissue reaction, chemical burns, and infection have all been addressed by biocompatibility testing and sterility testing.
-My client also performed animal testing to identify any problems in a simulated use environment.
+This 510k case study client also performed animal testing to identify any problems in a simulated use environment.
 However, the client did not perform any testing to address unintentional bonding specifically, wound dehiscence, applicator malfunction or delayed polymerization.
 The client needs verification protocols and test reports to address these specific risks.

 Selection of a Primary Predicate